garden-io/garden/docs/tutorials/migrating-to-bonsai.md

   - `npm-package`
   - `openfaas`

+## Note before continuing

+It is possible to use both the old Module configuration and new Action configuration in the same project.
+This should make it easier to convert projects piece by piece.

+However, there are some caveats:

+- Modules cannot depend on actions
+- Modules cannot reference actions
+- Actions can reference and depend on modules, by referencing the actions that are generated from modules

+This means that converting your project to the actions config can be performed gradually by starting from the end of the dependency tree.

+The general flow of the Garden runtime is as follows:

+- Modules are resolved
+- Modules are converted to actions
+- Actions are resolved

 ## Opt in to the new format

 Here are a couple of examples of converting existing Module-style configuration to the new Action-based configuration format.
 This requires more effort, but should be pretty rewarding.

 The added granularity and flexibility should make it easier to configure complex projects, and significantly reduce the number of unnecessary rebuilds.

+This is a short tutorial, you can find the full reference documentation for Actions [here](../reference/action-types/README.md)

 ### vote/api